 Temporal vs Cadence (Uber Cadence): what are the practical differences today (features, ecosystem, and migration effort)?

-Quick Answer: Temporal and Uber Cadence share the same durable execution model and many APIs, but Temporal has become the actively developed, community‑driven successor with richer features, better tooling, Temporal Cloud, and a stronger ecosystem.
-Migrating from Cadence to Temporal is usually incremental and mechanical, not a full rewrite.
+Quick Answer: Temporal and Uber Cadence share the same core durable-execution model, but Temporal has become the actively developed, feature-rich, and ecosystem-driven successor—with more SDKs, better tooling, Temporal Cloud, and a cleaner migration path for existing Cadence users.

 Frequently Asked Questions